Chinese Expeditionary Force: Second expedition (Early 1943 – March 1945)

 Between 1942 and 1943, many Chinese soldiers were airlifted from Chongqing to India and joined the ones who had followed the British retreat there earlier, they were trained under American advisors and became the X Force into which the New 1st Army and New 6th Army was incorporated, which was supported by American Special Forces in their field operations.
 For most of 1943, the Chinese Army engaged in several conflicts with the Japanese Army while defending the construction of the Ledo Road.
 In October 1943, the New First Army managed to defeat the Japanese veteran 18th Division at Hukawng Valley.
 To secure the opening of the Ledo Road, the Chinese Army in India was retitled the "Northern Combat Area Command" (NCAC), and re-entered Burma in the spring of 1944.
 The Chinese Army engaged and defeated the Japanese forces during various campaigns in Northern Burma and Western Yunnan and recaptured Myitkyina in August.
 Allied success in these campaigns enabled the opening of the Ledo Road.
 However, by the time Myitkyina was captured, Allied success in the Pacific theatre was reducing the significance of the China-Burma-India theatre.

 Intending to coordinate with the X Force, Wei Lihuang's Chinese Expeditionary Force in Yunnan, known as the Y Force, crossed the Salween River in April and launched an offensive against the Japanese Army.
-Y Force was composed of two Army Groups from the National Army; 11th Army Group (Commander Song Xilian, Deputy Commander Huang Jie, Chief of Staff Cheng Gang) and 20th Army Group (Commander Huo Kuizhang, Deputy Commander Fang Tian).
+Y Force was composed of two Army Groups from the National Army; 11th Army Group (Commander Song Xilian, Deputy Commander Huang Jie, Chief of Staff Cheng Gang, a general of the National Revolutionary Army) and 20th Army Group (Commander Huo Kuizhang, Deputy Commander Fang Tian).
 By January 1945, the Y Force had captured the town of Wanting on the China-Burma border and regained control of the land route from Burma to China.
 The first convoy via the newly opened Ledo-Burma Road reached Kunming in February 1945.